djkonro/feature-request/README.md

 # Feature request app

-This is a python web application  which provides the ability to record the details of a feature request made by by clients.
+This is a python web application  which provides the ability to record the details of a feature request made by clients.
 Though there are some limitations such as hard-coded client and priority data, there are some useful actions that can be carried out.